 Because of the competitive environment in which the Group operates, many of its CPG customers are seeking to improve their profitability through pricing concessions and increased promotional programmes, more favourable trade terms and increased emphasis on private label products.
 This trend has become more pronounced with inflation, the increased consolidation of the industry and increased purchasing power of customer buying groups, organised to enhance the bargaining position of CPG customers.
 In certain markets, the Group's revenue is concentrated among a small number of CPG customers, which increases the bargaining power of such customers.
-For example, in the Netherlands, France, Germany and the United Kingdom, there is a concentration in the Group's CPG revenue, with 69 per cent., 76 per cent., 79 per cent. and 64 per cent., respectively, of FY 2023 revenue derived from five customers in each respective country, which in total amounted to 21 per cent. of the Group's revenue in FY 2023.
+For example, in the Netherlands, Germany and the United Kingdom, there is a concentration in the Group's CPG revenue, with 60 per cent., 77 per cent. and 61 per cent., respectively, of FY 2024 revenue derived from five customers in each respective country, which in total amounted to 12% per cent. of the Group's total revenue in FY 2024.
 As customers gain leverage through consolidation and the emergence of buying groups, it can become more difficult for the Group to pass on commodity price increases and price disagreements may lead to trading being halted with customers.